 The five occupation groups where short sleep duration is most prevalent were:

 - Protective service (39.2%)

-Obviously, you can’t control what your employees do at home, but you can take steps to encourage them to get enough sleep each night.
+While you can’t control what your employees do at home, you can take steps to encourage them to get enough sleep each night.

 - Build awareness

 At SFM, our safety and wellness committee simply asked employees to record their sleep times for four weeks, with the goal of helping them become more aware of how much (or little) they were typically sleeping.
 Anyone who participated was entered in a drawing for a prize.

 In some cases, working conditions can contribute to employees’ poor sleep habits.
 Does your company culture encourage employees to be responding to email messages during off hours?
 Do employees have to take on extra shifts due to low staffing?
 Even the brightness of the work environment can help.

 - Help employees learn